nummacway/repro-carts/README.md

 | `17 SUPER CONTRA1` |`01`|`D0`|`FC`|`18`| `$000C0000` | Contra - The Alien Wars (USA)
 | `18 SUPER CONTRA2` |`01`|`D0`|`FC`|`1C`| `$000E0000` | Contra (Japan) (En)

 There is a 19th, inaccessible item, which only has a name (`19 ARMY MEN 3   `) but no description or register data.
 Said game is the 19th game in the 19-in-1.
-352 KiB go unused.
+352 KiB of this cart go unused.
 They are located in a continuous area between the menu and Adventure Island.

 Surprisingly, they used the US version of Survival Kids when they chose the European versions in all other cases (when one was available).
 Probably they didn't know that the European release is called Stranded Kids.